Clemapfel/crisp/docs/image/image.md

 ![](opal_corrupted_1.png)
 ![](opal_corrupted_2.png)

-red and blue look fine but green shows clear problems.
-We observe that it is slightly lighter in parts that aren't completely corrupted by the noise.
+Both the red and blue plane look fine but green shows clear problems.
+Even in parts where the image isn't corrupted by noise we observe that it is significantly lighter in terms of intensity.
 If the green component of color is lowered we would expect the final color to go closer to it's complement: magenta.
 This is indeed the case so we can ascertain that the magenta dots in the original assembled image are what's called "drop-out-noise", small spots where at that point the value of only green goes way down.

 Both of these issues, the overall higher values and the drop-out-noise, can be fixed with a single filter operation.
 If you're not sure what this means, please reference the [tutorial on filters](TODO):